 Capital Loss Limit: Tax law places a limit on how much a taxpayer can deduct in capital losses each year.
 That limit is $3,000/year.
 Unused losses in one year can be carried forward to be used in future years.
 (Also see Capital Gain/Capital Loss)

-Capital Gain Distributions: Capital gains passed to investors typically by Mutual funds (regulated investment companies) and real estate investment trusts (REITs)
+Capital Gain Distributions: Capital gains are passed to investors typically by Mutual funds (regulated investment companies) and real estate investment trusts (REITs)

 Cash-basis: A method of accounting where a business reports income when the customer pays, and expenses are recorded when the business pays the expense.
 Contrast with Accrual-basis.